 The stationary distribution is given by a Gaussian distribution

-and $w=e^x$ by a log-normal distribution, which is also very common in economic reality where it is often referred to as Gibrat's law.
-We performed Monte-Carlo simulations of a gas consisting of $N$ particles undergoing independent Ornstein-Uhlenbeck processes based on a discretised version of (\ref{OE})
+and $w=e^x$ is characterized by a log-normal distribution, which is also very common in economic reality, where it is often referred to as Gibrat's law.
+We performed Monte-Carlo simulations of a gas consisting of $N$ particles undergoing independent Ornstein-Uhlenbeck processes based on a discretized version of (\ref{OE})

-where $a=1 - \kappa \Delta t/2$, $b=\sqrt{1-a^2}$ and $g_j(k)$ are independently identically normal distributed random numbers with zero mean and unit variance.
+where $a=1 - \kappa \Delta t/2$, $b=\sqrt{1-a^2}$, and $g_j(k)$ are independently and identically normally distributed random numbers with zero mean and unit variance.
 The result is shown in Fig.~\ref{fig:ou_omega}.
-As can be seen, the overlap ratio behaves in a different way than for diffusion in constant drift, which applied to all previously discussed examples.
-The overlap ratio $\Omega_1(t)$ for the Ornstein-Uhlenbeck diffusion is much more convex than the corresponding curve (\ref{omega1}), which very accurately described all previous examples.
+As can be seen, the overlap ratio behaves differently than that for diffusion in constant drift, which applies to all previously discussed examples.
+The overlap ratio $\Omega_1(t)$ for the Ornstein-Uhlenbeck diffusion is much more convex than the corresponding curve (\ref{omega1}), which very accurately describes all previous examples.
 It drops much faster in a short time, meaning that the position of the leader is not as persistent as it was in the other models.
 The dependence of $\Omega_n(t)$ on $n$ is also different.
 For constant drift, already for $n=10$, it was difficult to distinguish the shape of the function $\Omega_n(t)$ from the limiting one $\Omega_\infty$ (\ref{omega_star}), while here we see that for $n=100$ the overlap ratio has not yet converged to its asymptotic form.
 These effects can be attributed to much faster mixing of the order of extreme values of particles undergoing diffusion in the quadratic potential than in the linear potential.